RenYang-home/NTIRE21_VEnh/README.md

 ffmpeg -pix_fmt yuv420p -s (width)x(height) -r (frame_rate) -i xxx.yuv -c:v libx265 -b:v 200k -x265-params pass=2:log-level=error xxx.mkv
 ```

-Note that width, height, frame number and frame rate values are available in the info excel files, see “Data Access” above.
+Note that width, height, frame number and frame rate values are available in the info excel files (refer to the links above).

 4. The quality is evaluated in the RGB domain by PSNR.
 Please convert raw, compressed (and enhanced) videos to RGB domain for evaluation, e.g.,
 ```